rhockenbury/docker-collectd-plugin/README.md

 docker-collectd-plugin
 =====================

+Collectd configured to fetch running docker container stats using the stats endpoint introduced in Docker1.5.

+The collectd python plugin is used to run a script that communicates with the machine's docker daemon.

 A [Docker](http://docker.io) plugin for [collectd](http://collectd.org) using [docker-py](https://github.com/docker/docker-py) and collectd's [Python plugin](http://collectd.org/documentation/manpages/collectd-python.5.shtml).

 This uses the new stats API (https://github.com/docker/docker/pull/9984) introduced by Docker 1.5